 New Student Counseling Department participates in the Frisco Day, an event to help graduating seniors in San Francisco Unified School District to matriculate into college.

 High School Concurrent Enrollment Program

 Any high school student who has completed at least 120 high school credits with a 2.0 GPA can enroll in course(s) at CCSF under the concurrent enrollment agreement between the studentís high school and CCSF.
 For more information, visit the high school concurrent enrollment webpage.

 High School Diploma & GED Certificate

 Counselors assist high school and adult students plan the courses they need to achieve a high school diploma or a GED certificate.
-Contact John Adams and Southeast Campuses.
+Contact John Adams, SouthEast, and Mission Centers.

 The Puente program invites all students who seek to complete English 96 and English 1A at CCSF to apply for our year long instruction and practice in expository writing focusing around the Latino experience.

 Puente students are also required to enroll in the Fall semester

 AAPS 103 (Orientation to College Transfer).